AdobeDocs/experience-platform.en/help/destinations/ui/activate-datasets.md

 In the **[!UICONTROL Scheduling]** step, you can set a start date as well as an export cadence for your dataset exports.

-Select **[!UICONTROL Export incremental files]** to trigger an export where the first file is a full snapshot of the dataset and subsequent files are incremental additions to the dataset since the previous export.
+The **[!UICONTROL Export incremental files]** option is automatically selected.
+This triggers an export where the first file is a full snapshot of the dataset and subsequent files are incremental additions to the dataset since the previous export.

 >[!IMPORTANT]
 >